LadyMai/Medical-Insurance-Project/README.md

 Medical Insurance Personal Dataset from kaggle was the data source for this project.

 ## Tools Used
--SQL(Data querying and transformation)
+- SQL(Data querying and transformation)
--Power BI(Data cleaning, modeling and visualization)
+- Power BI(Data cleaning, modeling and visualization)

 ## Dataset Description
 The medical cost personal dataset included the following variables: